top of page

 • stories we thought we had outgrown

-The mind hates an empty room it wants to fill it.
+It wants to fill it.

 And so we find ourselves replaying things that happened years ago, or worrying about things that might never happen.
-Waiting doesn’t create these truths; it reveals what’s already sitting inside us.

 This is why transitions, especially sudden ones like illness, aging, loss, or life-altering events, feel so emotionally crowded.
-The past and the future both show up at the door, asking for attention.

 So we: